Explore the links between public health, gender, and community action in India and Thailand.

 - Field Methods and Ethics

-- Independent Study Project or Public Health Internship
+- Independent Study Project or public health internship and seminar

 The program facilitates experiential learning and the values of active global citizenship for all students.

 The following syllabi are representative of this program.
 Because courses develop and change over time to take advantage of dynamic learning opportunities, actual course content will vary from term to term.
 The syllabi can be useful for students, faculty, and study abroad offices in assessing credit transfer.
 Read more about credit transfer.